v3ceban/nvchad-config/README.md

 autocompletion, AI-powered code suggestions, and more.
 It also includes some quality of life improvements and additional features to make coding more enjoyable.

-The configuration can be used as is and doesn't require any further setup.
+The configuration can be used as is and doesn't require any further setup (aside from adding your API keys as env variables for AI providers).

 > [!NOTE]
 > Some Mason packages aren't avaliable on certain ARM processors.
 Watch out for
 > errors and install them manually if needed.

 > [!IMPORTANT]
-> This configuration is now on version 2.5 and requires a fresh install to work properly.
+> This is my personal configuration and is not intended to be used as a general-purpose
-> The old configuration can be accessed on "v2.0" branch.
-It will not be maintained or updated any longer.
+> neovim distro.
+Feel free to use it as a base for your own configuration, but be aware that
+> my defaults and plugins may not suit your needs.
+I'm always open to suggestions and PRs,
+> but I will not accept them if they don't fit my personal workflow.

 ## Installation